sudosf/SamsTarven.com/README.md

 # 🌱 Future considerations

-- A Transformation!

-- Transforming the entire website to offer online services to customers such as buying products online, booking and delivery, products special etc.
-- Turning it into an e-commerce website and still provide services to administrators for tracking their products and services that can help improve business decisions.
+- Developing an e-Commerce website using this site as a foundation and provide services to administrators for tracking their products and services that can help improve business decision-making.